Foreign Legion in the Balkans: 1915-1919

 Foreign Legion - Battalion - Balkans - Battle of 16 November 1915 - Sketch

-An official sketch of the operation of November 16, which caused the death of Captain Eugène Homo and 18 legionnaires, as drawn by the divisional HQ.
+Official sketch of the operation of November 16, as drawn by the divisional HQ.
+Captain Homo and 18 legionnaires were killed in the operation.

 Foreign Legion - Battalion - Balkans - Eugene Homo - 1915

 Captain Eugène Homo.
-A Foreign Legion officer killed in Serbia on 16 November 1915.
-He twice commanded the Battalion.
+A Foreign Legion officer, commander of the 10th Company, he was killed in Serbia on November 16, 1915.
+He twice temporarily commanded the Legion Battalion.

 King Peter I - Serbia - Retreat - 1915